Conformalised data synthesis: Conformalised data synthesis

+Derived from the validity property of CP (\Cref{eq:validityGuarantee}), we may draw some conclusions about the synthesised data's characteristics.
+In parallel with the probability of the true label $y^* \in \mathbf{Y}$ being included in the prediction set $\Gamma^{\epsilon}$, the synthesised data $\mathbf{R}_y^{\epsilon}$ will include a grid point with the true label ($y=y^*$) with a marginal probability of $1-\epsilon$:

+However, inherited from the CP framework, no theoretically-founded conclusions can be drawn about the `false-class' predictions where $y\neq y^*$, or grid points being synthesised with a false label in conformal synthesis terms.
+Additionally, the focus lies on the feature space regions.
+Consequently, the synthesised dataset $\mathbf{R}_y^{\epsilon}$ does not necessarily follow the object distribution of the original data.

-Regarding practical properties, the \emph{algorithmic complexity} is strongly influenced by the Inductive Conformal Prediction variant~\cite{Papadopoulos2007}.
-Assuming the underlying algorithm's training and application complexities $U_t$ and $U_a$, the number of original training samples $n$, the number of calibration samples $m$, and the number of grid points $g$, the algorithmic complexity can be described as:
+Regarding practical properties, the algorithmic complexity is strongly influenced by the Inductive Conformal Prediction variant~\cite{Papadopoulos2007}.
+Assuming the underlying algorithm's training and application complexities $U_t$ and $U_a$, the number of original training samples $n$, the number of calibration samples $m$, the number of grid points $g$, and the number of classes $c$, the algorithmic complexity can be described as:

 The largest individually contributing step is evaluating the per-class confidences of each point in the grid space (\Cref{line:gridNCM,line:gridPvalues} in \Cref{algo:proposedAlgo}).
 However, due to the inductive variant, this step is fully parallelisable both within and between classes.
 Furthermore, as long as the original data set is unchanged, the grid's $p$-values may be reused to generate confidence regions for any significance level $\epsilon$.
-Finally, the proposed algorithm's \emph{parameters} may strongly influence the synthesised output and are investigated in depth in \Cref{sec:toyDataset}.
+Finally, the proposed algorithm's parameters may strongly influence the synthesised output and are investigated in depth in \Cref{sec:toyDataset}.

-In summary, our proposed conformal algorithm is a unique approach to introduce \emph{statistical confidence} to the data synthesis process.
-Motivated by previous work, we build on the Conformal Prediction framework to support our confidence measure with hypothesis testing and guarantee synthesis quality.
+In summary, our proposed conformal algorithm is a unique approach to employ feature space confidence for the data synthesis process.
 With this background, \Cref{sec:results} investigates our algorithm's empirical results on real-world datasets.